Code-Institute-Submissions/lisaloudness-milestone_project_1/TESTING.md

    -
 3. As a current user, I want to easily navigate to content I've previously viewed, so I don't have to use multiple mouse clicks.

-   - The nav bar is prominentely displayed in the header on all pages and all pages can be easily navigated from here.
+   - The navigation bar is clearly defined and prominantely displayed in the header on all pages and easy for users to find and navigate.
    - The responsive element of the navbar collapses to a hamburger menu which has a dropdown menu on small and medium screens.
+This is also clearly defined and easy for users to find and use.
-   - The logo which is in a prominent position at the top of all pages, navigates to the home page.
+   - The logo which is in a prominent position at the top of all pages, always navigates to the home page.

 4. As a new user, I want to easily navigate the entire site intuitively so I can easily find the information required.